biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 #### **Understanding the FreeBayes output VCF**
 After running FreeBayes, you will get a compressed vcf file named `SAMEA2569438.chr10.vcf.gz` containing the identified variants.
 The complete `VCF` specification with an explanation for each of the pieces of information in the file can be found [here](https://samtools.github.io/hts-specs/VCFv4.3.pdf).

-.
-It contains meta-information lines (prefixed with “##”), a header line (prefixed with “#”), and data lines each containing information about a position in the genome and genotype information on samples for each position (text fields separated by tabs).

 The most relevant sections for us are the meta-information lines (prefixed with `##`), the header line (prefixed with `#`) and then the lines containing information about the variants.
-These data lines will contain the following fields:
+These data lines will contain the following text fields separated by tabs:

 | Col  | Field       | Brief description     |
 | -----| ----------- | --------------------- |
 | 1    | CHROM       | Chromosome where the genetic variant was found   |